Create Quality SEO Content and Track Your Success

-You’ve probably heard the term ‘Content is King’ mentioned more than once, if your familiar with search engine optimisation or digital marketing industries, and that’s because it’s true.
-Quality content is one of the main ranking factors for Google, therefore without it, your SEO strategy will struggle to get off the ground and get you the results that you so desperately want.
+You’ve probably heard the term ‘Content is King’ mentioned more than once if you’re familiar with the search engine optimisation or digital marketing industries, and that’s because it’s true.
+Quality content is one of the main ranking factors for Google, and therefore, without it, your SEO strategy will struggle to get off the ground and get you the results that you so desperately want.

 Ultimately, the reason that quality SEO content is essential because the results speak for themselves.
-Any piece of quality content, whether it be audio, visual or text, will do well if it demonstrates: good user intent, provides helpful information and value, boost conversion rates and is written by someone who knows exactly what they’re talking about.
+Any piece of quality content, whether it be audio, visual or text, will do well if it demonstrates: a good understanding of user intent, is optimised for keywords, provides both helpful information and value, boost conversion rates and is written by someone who knows exactly what they’re talking about.

 Why is quality important?

-Back in the days when search engine optimisation was just still emerging and wasn’t the giant industry that it is now, all you needed to do to reach the was stuff your content with a keyword and the chances were that you’d end up ranking for that keyword.
+Back in the days when search engine optimisation was just still emerging and wasn’t the giant industry that it is nowadays, all you needed to do to reach the was stuff your content with keywords and the chances were that you’d end up ranking for those keywords.

-Today, the best way for your content to do well is for you to create great content, and it doesn’t show any signs of changing anytime soon, so if you want to perform well in the search engine result pages, then you need to know how to create great content.
+Nowadays, the best way for your content to do well is for you to create great content, and it doesn’t show any signs of changing anytime soon.
+So if you want to perform well in the search engine result pages, then it’s a given that you’ll need to know how to create great content.

 How can I tell if I’ve created a piece of high-quality content?

-In recent months concerned with how search engines and users determine the factors of what makes content great and how you can identify a great piece of SEO content once you’ve created it.
-We carried out research on pages we’ve monitored over the past few months for us to show you how you too can create great content and track its successes.
+In recent months, we carried out research in order to understand how search engines and users determine the factors of what makes content great and how you can identify a great piece of SEO content once you’ve created it.
+We’ve monitored the websites we work with over the past few months to gain a better understanding of quality content in order to show you how you too can create great content and track its successes.

 Content Strategy & Research

-Quality content has to stand out above the rest of the sea of content that is being produced and published each day on the internet.
-Meticulous research is the foundation upon which all quality content is created, therefore it’s the first place you should start when it comes to creating content.
+Quality content naturally stands out above the sea of online material that is continuously being published and produced each day.
+In-depth research is the foundation upon which all quality content is created; therefore, it’s the first place you should start when it comes to creating content.
 Here’s the first step in the process of what you should do in preparation before your content creation takes place.

-The goal when it comes to creating great content and employing a search engine optimisation strategy is to ensure that your site and its content is able to reach as many people who are potential customers for your business as possible, who are known as your target audience.
+The goal when it comes to creating great content and employing a search engine optimisation strategy is to ensure that your site and its content can reach as many of your target audience as is possible.
 Even if your website isn’t selling anything, you’ll still need to identify who you want to reach with your content.

-As without identifying who your target audience are, you won’t be able to understand what content you’ll need to create for your audience and what information is likely to interest them and bring their attention to your website in order for them to convert.
+Without identifying who your target audience is, you won’t be able to understand what content you’ll be needing to create for your Audience.
+This will also help you to understand what information is most likely to interest them and guide their attention to your website in order for them to convert.

-Therefore, the first fundamental step of your research if to know exactly who your target audience is and what their interests are.
-Regardless of whether you’re already a business with an established customer base or whether you’re completely new to the market and are just figuring things out, it is essential for you to understand who your audience is and here’s how.
+Therefore, the first fundamental step of your research if to know precisely who your target audience is and what their interests are.
+Regardless of whether you’re already a business with an established customer base or whether you’re entirely new to the market and just figuring things out, it is essential for you to understand who your Audience is and here’s how.

 Look at Analytics

-No matter how long you’ve been up and running for, whether you’ve been practicing for years or only just starting to get off the ground, it’s essential that you monitor your analytics in order for you to get a better understanding of the type of customers who are visiting your website.
+No matter how long you’ve been established as a brand or a business for, whether you’ve been practising for years or only just starting to get off the ground, it’s essential that you monitor your analytics to get a better understanding of the type of customers who are currently visiting your website.

-This will give you an insight into the demographics and interest of your customers, including things such as age range, location and interests, in order for you to understand how you can create better content specifically for your audience in mind.
+Enabling analytics will give you an insight into the demographics and interest of your customers, including factors such as age range, location and interests of users, for you to understand how you can create better content specifically for your Audience in mind.

-This will enable you to get a better understanding of the demographics of your customers, including the age range, gender, location and interests of your audience, in order for you to understand how you can create better content for them.
+Google Analytics enables you to get a better understanding of the demographics of your customers, including the age range, gender, location and interests of your Audience, for you to understand how you can create better content for them.

-Get to know the wants and needs of your audience by looking at social mentions of your brand, your industry, your products and services and your competitors’ brands across the various different social media platforms.
-Looking at your social mentions is the ideal way to understand what audiences expect from your brand, in what areas you are doing well as well as which areas you are lacking and need improvement.
+Get to know the wants and needs of your Audience by looking at social mentions of your brand, your industry, your products and services and your competitors’ brands across the various social media platforms.
+Looking at your social mentions is the ideal way to understand what audiences expect from your brand or your industry, as well as understanding what areas you are doing well in as well as which you are lacking and in need improvement.

 You can look for social mentions across social media by searching for mentions individually on the site or by using a piece of software that monitors mentions for you such as Hootsuite which allows you to add all of the brand accounts and view all your tweets and mentions in one place.
 In addition to monitoring what people think of your brand, social mentions are also helpful for resolving disputes and building up a rapport with your customers by liking, sharing and commenting on any tweets about your brand, products or services.